-Other insurance expense (benefit) includes underwriting expenses, credit card and policy processing expenses, premium write-offs, insurance license expenses, certain warrant compensation expense related to our embedded channel, and Personnel Costs and Overhead related to actuarial and certain data science activities.
-Other insurance expense (benefit) also includes amortization of deferred acquisition costs like certain commissions, premium taxes and report costs related to the successful acquisition of a policy.
-Other insurance expense (benefit) is expensed as incurred, except for costs related to deferred acquisition costs that are capitalized and subsequently amortized over the same period in which the related premiums are earned.
+Other insurance expense (benefit) includes underwriting expenses, commission expenses related to our partnership channel, premium taxes, credit card and policy processing expenses, premium write-offs, insurance license expenses, certain warrant compensation expense related to our embedded channel, policies originating through the integrated automobile insurance solution for Carvana's online buying platform, and Personnel Costs and Overhead related to actuarial and certain data science activities.
+Other insurance expense (benefit) also includes amortization.
+We amortize a portion of our deferred policy acquisition costs like including certain commissions related to our partnership channel, premium taxes, and report costs related to the successful acquisition of a policy.
+Other insurance expense (benefit) is expensed as incurred, except for costs related to deferred policy acquisition costs that are capitalized and subsequently amortized over the same period in which the related premiums are earned.
 These expenses are also recognized net of ceding commissions earned from reinsurance contracts.
 Certain warrant compensation expense is recognized on a pro-rata basis considering progress toward achieving milestones for policies originated through the Integrated Platform as defined under the Carvana commercial agreement.